matlab-actions/setup-matlab/README.md

-# Action for Setting Up MATLAB on GitHub-Hosted Runner
+# Action for Setting Up MATLAB

 Before you run MATLAB&reg; code and Simulink&reg; models on a [GitHub&reg;-hosted](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners) runner, first use the [Setup MATLAB](#set-up-matlab) action.
-The action sets up the specified MATLAB release on a Linux&reg; or Windows&reg; virtual machine.
+The action sets up the specified MATLAB release on a Linux&reg;, Windows&reg;, or macOS virtual machine.
 If you do not specify a release, the action sets up the latest release of MATLAB.

-The **Setup MATLAB** action is not supported on [self-hosted](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners) runners.
-Public licensing is not available for transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.

 ## Usage Examples
 Once you set up MATLAB, you can build and test your MATLAB project as part of your workflow.
-To execute code on the runner, include the [Run MATLAB Build](https://github.com/matlab-actions/run-build/), [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/), or [Run MATLAB Command](https://github.com/matlab-actions/run-command/) actions in your workflow.
+To execute code on the runner, include the [Run MATLAB Build](https://github.com/matlab-actions/run-build/), [Run MATLAB Tests](https://github.com/matlab-actions/run-tests/), or [Run MATLAB Command](https://github.com/matlab-actions/run-command/) action in your workflow.

 ### Run MATLAB Build on GitHub-Hosted Runner
 Set up a GitHub-hosted runner to run a specific task and its depended-on tasks that are specified in a file named `buildfile.m` in the root of your repository.
 To run tasks using the MATLAB build tool, include the [Run MATLAB Build](https://github.com/matlab-actions/run-build/) action in your workflow.
 This action is supported in MATLAB R2022b and later.